SUSE-Cloud/socok8s/doc/source/deploy-guide/index.rst

 Deployment Guide
 ================

-This guide provides instruction for performing an Airship or OpenStack-Helm installation in a test and a production environment.
+This guide provides instruction for performing an OpenStack deployment on top of SUSE products.

-It is intended for deployers.
+This guide is intended for deployers.

 .. toctree::
    :maxdepth: 1